focusaurus/dotfiles-public/readme.md

 - zsh
   - I prefer this to bash as it really is better, but most of my scripts for non-interactive stuff are still coded as bash scripts (not bourne, bash)
 - tmux
-  - I'm using this because the cool kids do but I hate it mostly
+  - I'm using this because the cool kids do but I have at best mixed feelings.
+Yeah it's powerful and I can keep things nicely organized, and urlview is fantastic as is doing most text selection with the mouse and vim keybindings, but otherwise tmux still sits squarely in my definition of "medieval software" which in general I try to avoid.

 ## Philosophy of mind: menus and hotkeys